Isaac Paredes Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.96 team ERA that ranks 12th across all MLB pitching staffs.
+- The Mariners have the 10th-ranked team ERA among all MLB pitching staffs (3.94).

-- The Mariners allow the fifth-fewest home runs in baseball (82 total, one per game).
+- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (83 total, 1.0 per game).

-- The right-hander last appeared on Sunday against the Baltimore Orioles, when he tossed 6 1/3 innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Tuesday against the Washington Nationals, when he threw seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.